4.1: Probability Basics

 What do you think the contestant should do, stay or switch?
 What do you think is the probability that you will win the big prize if you stay?
 What about if you switch?

-In order for you to gain a feel for this game, you can play it a few times using an activity at the following link.
+In order for you to gain a feel for this game, you can play it a few times using this exercise.

 How it works: